 There is so much to do in Berlin maybe you should plan to visit for more than a weekend!
 An easy one hour flight from Amsterdam, or hop on the train for a relaxing 5 hour ride.
 If you are interested in art there are plenty of museums and galleries to keep you busy, or simply check out the street art all over the city.
 Berlin is also famous for its many bars and exciting nightlife, so don’t plan to get a lot of rest.

 Hop on the Thalys for a quick holiday to Paris, it’s only a little over three hours away.
 Paris is a romantic weekend getaway or a fun trip with friends whether you are into shopping, eating, drinking or wandering the lovely streets.
 Of course you can visit the many famous landmarks like the Eiffel Tower, Louvre and Notre Dame, or just people watch at a sidewalk cafe.
-Be sure to dive into our blog picks below to discover many secrets of the City of Light.
-And if you haven’t been to Versailles yet, check out our guide to having the most fun in the gardens!
+Be sure to dive into our blog picks below to discover many secrets of the City of Light, and take a look at our mini guide too.
+If you haven’t been to Versailles yet, check out this guide to having the most fun in the gardens!